SDraw/driver_leap/README.md

 I am working on allowing to freely map gestures to buttons in the steamvr.vrsettings config file in your Steam\config folder.
 However note that the "leap_gestures" section is currently not parsed yet.
 It's merely a sign of things to come.

+        // Finger gestures (these would not throw your hand's orientation off much) TriggerFinger,           // bend your index finger as if pulling a trigger LowerFist,               // grab with your middle, ring, pinky fingers Pinch,                   // pinch with your thumb and index fingers Thumbpress,              // point the thumb towards the direction of your pinky

+        // Hand gestures (these would significantly change the orientation of your hand) FlippingTheBird,         // flip someone off with your middle finger ILY,                     // pinky and index finger extended, middle and ring bent Victory,                 // V shape with your index, middle fingers, other fingers curled FlatHandPalmUp,          // flat hand, palm points upwards (relative to alignment of Leap!)
+        FlatHandPalmDown,        // flat hand, palm points downwards (relative to alignment of Leap!)
+        FlatHandPalmAway,        // flat hand, palm points away from self (relative to alignment of Leap!)
+        FlatHandPalmTowards,     // flat hand, palm points towards self (relative to alignment of Leap!)
+        ThumbUp,                 // thumb points up, remaining fingers form a fist ThumbInward,             // thumb points towards the left for the right hand and vice versa

 ## Supported gestures